ld3z/book/src/helpful-cmd.md

 ## Tmux :simple-icons-tmux:

-Tmux (Terminal Multiplexer) allows you to create and control multiple terminal sessions within a single window.
+Tmux ([Terminal Multiplexer]^(A tool that lets you switch between several programs in one terminal, detach them, and reattach them later.)) allows you to create and control multiple terminal sessions within a single window.
 This is incredibly useful for keeping tasks organized, detaching from sessions without losing progress, and pair programming.

 Can be installed by running: